protobuf-net/protobuf-net/README.md

 ### Inheritance

-Inheritance must be explicitly declared, in a similar way that if must for XmlSerializer and DataContractSerializer.
+Inheritance must be explicitly declared, in a similar way that it must for XmlSerializer and DataContractSerializer.
 This is done via [ProtoInclude(...)] on each type with known sub-types:

 ```csharp
 [ProtoContract]